 3) What quality of cut are you looking for?

-With the right blade and everything set correctly a circular saw will give you a perfectly straight cut with minimal requirement for secondary processing and de-burring.
-This is particularly if you are cutting thin wall box section / tube and small flats.
-Circular saws are most often used in the balustrade industry and window manufacturing where perfectly square cuts are required on every piece with minimal secondary processing.
+With the right blade and everything set-up correctly, a circular saw will give you a perfectly straight cut with minimal requirement for secondary processing and de-burring.
+This is particularly true if you are cutting thin wall box section / tube and small flats.
+Circular saws are most often used in the balustrade and window manufacturing industries where perfectly square cuts are required on every piece with minimal secondary processing.

 The most basic circular saws are manual (pull down) saws – you can view this range here.
 The Sterling saws are very popular due to their extra sturdy construction, double clamping self-centring vice and because of their slitting ability.
-If your budget is tight then the Thomas range is a good low cost, yet still professional option.
 We would advise against buying one of the cheap ‘domestic’ alternatives off the shelf from DIY stores.
 These will not last in your busy workshop environment and are designed for light home use only.